nwtime/ntpwww/content/en/archives/4.2.8-series/autokey.md

 While the file names used for the exported files are arbitrary, it is common practice to use the name given as the first line in the file with the filestamp suppressed.
 Thus, the nonencryted parameters file from each TA is copied to X with this name.

-To complete the configuration, the TH includes the client parameters file name in the <tt>ident</tt> option of the the <tt>server</tt> command for the TA association
+To complete the configuration, the TH includes the client parameters file name in the <tt>ident</tt> option of the <tt>server</tt> command for the TA association:

 `server 1.2.3.4 ident group`